microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 ### Basic template

 Save this workflow file in your Azure DevOps repo as `azure-pipelines.yml` or in your GitHub repo as `/pipelines/accessibility-validation.yml`.
-This template saves results to `output-dir` (default: `_accessibility-reports`) and uploads an artifact to the build in Azure DevOps.
+This template saves results to `outputDir` (default: `_accessibility-reports`) and uploads an artifact to the build in Azure DevOps.

 When you push this file to your repository, you should see the task running in the build.